Khovanov homology and the symmetry group of a knot

 \subsection{A Khovanov-theoretic characterisation of L-space knots}

 Recall that an L-space is a rational homology sphere $Y$ satisfying $\dim\HFhat(Y)=|H_1(Y;\bZ)|$, and a knot in $S^3$ admitting an L-space surgery is called an L-space knot \cite{OSz2005-lens}.
 This class of three-manifolds include lens spaces, for example.
 It is an interesting open problem to give a topological characterisation of L-spaces, and related to this is the problem of characterising L-space knots.
-We propose:
+In the presence of a strong inversion, we propose:

-\begin{conjecture} A non-trivial knot $K$ in $S^3$ is an L-space knot if and only if it admits a strong inversion $h$ and $\kh(K,h)$ is supported in a single diagonal grading $\delta=u-q$. \end{conjecture}
+\begin{conjecture} A non-trivial knot $K$ admitting a strong inversion $h$ is an L-space knot if and only if $\kh(K,h)$ is supported in a single diagonal grading $\delta=u-q$. \end{conjecture}

 Support for this conjecture may be found in \cite{Watson2011}: Any knot admitting a lens space surgery (compare Theorem \ref{thm:torus}) as well as the $(-2,3,q)$-pretzel knots satisfy the conjecture.
 It is also the case that given a knot satisfying the conjecture, all sufficiently positive cables of the knot will also satisfy the conjecture (see \cite[Theorem 6.1]{Watson2011}).
 This follows from the observation that all of these examples are strongly invertible and admit a large surgery with a thin branch set (that is, the branch set has Khovanov homology supported in a single $\delta$-grading).